Toronto Blue Jays minor league players: Fernando Pérez

 Fernando José Pérez (born February 12, 2004) is a Nicaraguan professional baseball pitcher for the Toronto Blue Jays organization.
-He is ranked 12th on Major League Baseball's 2025 Top 30 Blue Jays prospects list.
+He is ranked 16th on Major League Baseball's 2026 Top 30 Blue Jays prospects list.

 The Blue Jays signed Pérez as an international free agent for $10,000 in 2022.
 He was assigned to the Dominican Summer League Blue Jays, where he made 12 starts and pitched to a 1–4 win–loss record, 4.53 earned run average (ERA), and 48 strikeouts against just five walks in 432/3 innings pitched.
 In 2023, Pérez played for the Rookie-level Florida Complex League Blue Jays.
 In 11 games (10 starts), he went 2–2 with a 2.72 ERA and 57 strikeouts in 492/3 innings.

 In 2024, Pérez was assigned to the Low-A Dunedin Blue Jays, and was selected to the American League's roster for the All-Star Futures Game.
 In 82 total innings with Dunedin, he pitched to a 3–2 record, 4.06 ERA, and 86 strikeouts over 17 starts.
 He began the 2025 season with the High-A Vancouver Canadians.

-Yohendrick Piñango
+Nolan Perry

-Yohendrick Alexander Piñango (born May 7, 2002) is a Venezuelan professional baseball outfielder in the Toronto Blue Jays organization.
+Nolan Russel Perry (born September 2, 2003) is an American professional baseball pitcher in the Toronto Blue Jays organization.

-Piñango signed with the Chicago Cubs as an international free agent in July 2018.
-He made his professional debut in 2019 with the Dominican Summer League Cubs.
-He did not play in 2020 due to the minor league baseball season being cancelled because of the COVID-19 pandemic.

-Piñango played 2021 with the Myrtle Beach Pelicans and South Bend Cubs.
-He played 2022 and 2023 with South Bend and started 2024 with South Bend before being promoted to the Tennessee Smokies.
-On July 27, 2024, Piñango and Josh Rivera were traded to the Toronto Blue Jays for Nate Pearson.
-He started his Blue Jays career with the New Hampshire Fisher Cats.

-Piñango started 2025 with New Hampshire before being promoted to the Buffalo Bisons.
+Perry attended Carlsbad High School in Carlsbad, New Mexico.
+As a senior, he was the New Mexico Gatorade Baseball Player of the Year.
+He was selected by the Toronto Blue Jays in the 12th round of the 2022 Major League Baseball draft.

+King made his professional debut in 2023 with the Florida Complex League Blue Jays.
+He started 2024 with the Dunedin Blue Jays before undergoing Tommy John Surgery which ended his season and caused him to miss the 2025 season.
+He returned in 2026 and started the year with Dunedin before being promoted to the Vancouver Canadians.

 Josh Rivera

 Joshua Ismael Rivera (born October 10, 2000) is an American professional baseball shortstop in the Toronto Blue Jays organization.

 Rivera played college baseball for the Florida Gators for four seasons.
-He batted .253 with five home runs and 26 RBIs as a sophomore.
-Rivera batted .38 with 19 home runs and 72 RBIs during his senior season In 2021, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.
+He batted .253 with five home runs and 26 RBI as a sophomore.
+Rivera batted .38 with 19 home runs and 72 RBI during his senior season In 2021, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Rivera was selected in the third round of the 2023 MLB draft by the Chicago Cubs.
 He signed with the team on July 19, 2023, and received a $725,000 signing bonus.
 After signing, Rivera was assigned to the Rookie-level Arizona Complex League Cubs to begin his professional career.
 He played three games before being promoted to the South Bend Cubs of the High-A Midwest League.
 On July 27, 2024, the Cubs traded Rivera and Yohendrick Piñango to the Toronto Blue Jays in exchange for Nate Pearson.